Dreams + Talents = your most beautiful life.

 22 January: Talent discovery workshop.

-This year, for the first time, we will host a talent discovery workshop to help teachers discover talents in students.
+This year, for the first time, we hosted a talent discovery workshop to help teachers discover talents in students.

 23 & 24 January: Dare to Dream events.